TalonFloof/EnhancedWeather/README.md

 <img src="https://raw.githubusercontent.com/Talon396/EnhancedWeather/main/docs/Storm.gif" width="640">

-**Animation of a High Wind Storm Forming**
+**Animation of a Supercell Storm Forming**

 ---

-Enhanced Weather has storms systems that work similar to the original Weather2 Mod.
-Every day, each player has a 1/30 chance of a severe storm spawning, these storms contain violent winds, and heavy lightning.
+Enhanced Weather contains a weather system that is very different from the original weather system.
+Every day there is a 1/15 chance (this is configurable) that either a squall line or an isolated supercell will spawn nearby a random player.
+These storms are severe, and dangerous to travel through.
 Rain Clouds can also form from water being collected from humid biomes, releasing the water as rain.

 ### Tornadoes